Asking Clarification Questions to Handle Ambiguity in Open-Domain QA: The CAmbigNQ Dataset

-\textsc{CAmbigNQ} was constructed from the AQ subset of \textsc{AmbigNQ}, which provides each AQ with relevant passages, as well as the DQ and answer pairs reflecting the possible interpretations and respective answers of the AQ~\cite{min-etal-2020-ambigqa}.
+We present Clarifying Ambiguous Natural Questions (\textsc{CAmbigNQ}), a new dataset consisting of 5,653 AQ, each with relevant passages, possible answers, and a CQ. \textsc{CAmbigNQ} was constructed from the AQs in \textsc{AmbigNQ}~\cite{min-etal-2020-ambigqa}, which provides each AQ with relevant passages, as well as the DQ and answer pairs reflecting the possible interpretations and respective answers of the AQ.
 To build \textsc{CAmbigNQ}, we replaced each set of DQs with a CQ.
 In other words, the CQ is an integrated version of the set of DQs.
 Representing each DQ as a single phrase option can be cumbersome to do manually.
-Thus, we collect high-quality of CQs by leveraging InstructGPT and using a two-step framework: \textit{Generation via InstructGPT} and \textit{Manual Inspection and Revision}.
+Thus, we collect high-quality of CQs by leveraging InstructGPT, using a two-step framework: \textit{Generation via InstructGPT} and \textit{Manual Inspection and Revision}.

 \paragraph{Generation via InstructGPT} To take advantage of the few-shot learning capability of InstructGPT, we first manually annotate a small number of CQs for AQs.
 These edited CQs are then used as "few-shot" examples along with brief instructions and both the AQ and corresponding DQs.
 We sampled \textit{six} examples considering the diversity of \textit{category} and \textit{number of options}.
 The final prompt is in the form of a concatenation of the six examples, instructions, target AQ, and target DQs in the following form: